 Re-open your audio file, selecting the option to make a copy in case something goes wrong and you need to undo your changes.
 Now select ‘Effects > Add/remove plugins > SPITFISH > Enable > OK’.

-Tap [Ctrl]+[A], then click ‘Effect > Spitfish de-esser’ and experiment with the settings to tone down the sibilance.
+Tap [Ctrl]+[A], then click ‘Effect > Spitfish de-esser’ and experiment with the settings to tone down the sibilance in your podcast.
 As before, the exact settings required will depend on your own recording.

 5. Export your audio

-If it’s finished and you’re ready to share it with others, save it in MP3 or WMA format; these lossy formats provide good compression to reduce file size, and are supported by almost all media players.
+If you've finished editing the podcast and you’re ready to share it with others, save it in MP3 or WMA format.
+These lossy formats provide a good balance of audio quality and file size, and are supported by almost all media players.